AlekEagle/cumulonimbus-docs/src/api/user/session.md

 ## GET /user/sessions

-Get all sessions for the authenticated user.
+Get a list of all sessions for the authenticated user.

 :::details Example Request